 Essential Functions/Technical Standards

-Essential Functions are the nonacademic requirements of the program that a student must be able to master to participate successfully in the MLS program and become employable.
+Essential functions are the nonacademic requirements of the program that a student must be able to master to participate successfully in the medical laboratory science (MLS) program and become employable.
 Applicants must possess the following list of technical abilities and skills.
-If you are not sure that you will be able to meet these essential functions, please consult with the Program Chair of Medical Laboratory Science for further information and to discuss individual situations.
+If you are not sure that you will be able to meet these essential functions, please consult with the program chair of medical laboratory science for further information and to discuss individual situations.

-Ability to distinguish red, yellow, and blue colors, distinguish clear from cloudy, and distinguish objects in the range of 1 micron through the microscope.
+Ability to distinguish red, yellow, and blue colors, distinguish clear from cloudy, and distinguish objects in the range of one micron through the microscope.

 Ability to perceive pertinent detail in objects or in pictorial or graphic material; to make visual comparisons and discriminations and see slight differences in shapes and shadings of figures, and widths and lengths of line; to comprehend forms in space and understand relationships of plane and solid objects; the ability to visualize objects of two or three dimensions.